-On June 2019, after years of hard work, we finally posted our product to Hacker News.
+On June 2019, after months of hard work, we finally posted our MVP to Hacker News.
 It all looked good in the beginning, but then the things started to fall apart.

 Just one link on HN and it was a dream come true: thousands of people pouring in, tens of inbound links pointing to our site, big names of the industry giving praise, people joining the free trial, and investors reaching out to us.

-We essentially validated the problem we are solving and can safely assume that there is a need for this sort of a product.
+We felt that our problem was validated and there is a need for this sort of a product.
 There were a lot of positives on the launch, so what could possibly go wrong?

 To our big surprise, we had massive sites signing up for the trial in a matter of hours.
 One Brazilian site was so big that our servers could not handle the load.
 Our logs were screaming, and we soon ran out of file handles.
 Things started to fall apart.

 Luckily we got over this panic situation relatively fast, but soon after we faced a more severe problem: our scheduled data aggregators were taking more and more time to finish.